nextstrain/nextclade/docs/user/nextclade-web/analysis-results-table.md

 - "FS": Number of uncommon frame shifts (total number, including common frame shifts are in parentheses)
 - "SC": Number of uncommon premature stop codons (total number, including common premature stops are in parentheses)

-Hovering over table entries reveals more detailed information.
+Hovering over table entries reveals more detailed information in tooltips.
 For example, hovering over the number of mutations reveals which nucleotides and aminoacids have changed with respect to the reference, as well as so-called _private_ mutations (mutations that differ from the nearest neighbor on the reference tree), which are are split into:

-- Reversions: mutations back to reference, often a sign of sequencing problems
+- Reversions: mutations back to reference, often a sign of sequencing pipeline problems (e.g. faulty primer trimming or reference bias).
-- Labeled: Mutations that are known, for example because they occur often in a clade.
-If multiple labeled mutations from the same clade appear, it is a sign of contamination, co-infection or recombination.
+- Labeled: Mutations that are known, for example because they characteristically occur in a clade.
+If multiple labeled mutations from the same clade appear, it is often a sign of contamination, co-infection or recombination.
 - Unlabeled: Mutations that are neither reversions nor labeled.

 In the screenshot below, the mouse hovers over a _20J (Gamma)_ sequence.
 The tooltip shows there are 3 reversion and 4 labeled mutations, indicative of sequence quality problems, potentially a contamination with _20I (Alpha)_.